Amazon Redesigns

 Something more vertical and easily parsed

-This was something I sketched out pretty intensively.
-Each time I iterated it was aquestion of “whats the most effective way to use this screen real estate to achieve a more simplistic and aesthetically pleasing filters UI/UX?”
+Each time I iterated my mockups it was a question of “whats the most effective way to use this screen real estate to achieve a more simplistic and aesthetically pleasing filters UI/UX?”

 My Design System